SemionV/doryn/devlog.md

 * Define virtual constructors and default move members for Interface classes
 * Return const& from EntityRepository and build a method for mutations
 * Generalize core type of Matricies, so that it can support also double
-* Do not include internal header files into dependencies.h(precompiled headers), because it increases compilation time a lot
-* Stop engine using Event and FrameService
 * Render Meshes
 * Camera Control
 * Mouse picking